Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 The body, now lifeless, fell down the steps.
 Onlookers cheered as the corpse was dragged aside or dismembered for later use.

 Narrations of England's Wars of the Roses do hide their purpose.
-Hence royal hunting parks like Rockingham Forest contain enigmatic structures and evidence that humans were dismantled and their parts up-cycled.
+Hence royal hunting parks like Rockingham Forest imply deer parks but contain enigmatic structures and other evidence that suggests humans were dismantled and their parts upcycled.

-It's also why the term 'hunting park' doesn't quite capture the lived experience around Rockingham or Royston in Cambridgeshire.
+The term 'hunting park' probably doesn't quite capture the lived experience around Rockingham or Royston in Cambridgeshire.

 Of course, coincidence theorists would claim the resemblances are just coincidences.
 So let's see how far the coincidences stretch.